-Per District Rule 2201, Section 4 13 8 AER for PM that occurred from October through March, inclusive, may be used to offset increases in PM during any period of the year.
-The above quarterly quantities have been reserved from the fourth quarter of this certificate for the project.
+^{ 4.13.7} AER for PM that occurred from October through March (1st and 4th quarters), inclusive, may be used to offset increases in PM during any period of the year.

-CO
+CO:

-PE2 = 2.365 lb/vr
+PE2 = 2,365 lb/yr

-Notwithstanding the above, Section 4 6 1 of Rule 2201 states that emissions offsets are not required for increases in carbon monoxide in attainment areas provided the applicant demonstrates to the satisfaction of the APCO that the Ambient Air Quality Standards are not violated in the areas to be affected and such emissions will be consistent with Reasonable Further Progress and will not cause or contribute to a violation of Ambient Air Quality Standards.
-The District performed an Ambient Air Quality Analysis (discussed later) and determined that this project will not result in or contribute to a violation of an Ambient Air Quality Standard for CO (see Attachment V).
+Notwithstanding the above, Section 4.6.1 of Rule 2201 states that emissions offsets are not required for increases in carbon monoxide in attainment areas provided the applicant demonstrates to the satisfaction of the APCO that the Ambient Air Quality Standards are not violated in the areas to be affected, and such emissions will be consistent with Reasonable Further Progress, and will not cause or contribute to a violation of Ambient Air Quality Standards.
+The District performed an Ambient Air Quality Analysis (discussed later) and determined that this project will not result in or contribute to a violation of an Ambient Air Quality Standard for CO (see Attachment VI).
 Therefore, CO offsets are not required for this project.